waoru3/crispy-couscous/docs/SpotV3/09_websocket_market_streams.md

 ______________________________________________________________________

-## How to Properly Maintain a Local Copy of the Order Book[​](https://www.mexc.com/api-docs/spot-v3/websocket-market-streams#how-to-properly-maintain-a-local-copy-of-the-order-book "Direct link to How to Properly Maintain a Local Copy of the Order Book")
+## How to Properly Maintain a Local Copy of the Order Book

 1. Connect to the WebSocket and subscribe to `spot@public.aggre.depth.v3.api.pb@(100ms|10ms)@MXBTC` to obtain incremental aggregated depth information.
 1. Access the REST API `https://api.mexc.com/api/v3/depth?symbol=MXBTC&limit=1000` to obtain a depth snapshot with 1000 levels.